 Now, what if you purchased different contracts on the resale market?
 Well, if they have the same Use Year, and the details on the titles and contracts are exactly the same, DVC will usually combine them into one master contract as if you purchased from DVC directly.
 Otherwise you have to treat them all separately…all separate sets of buckets, and you can’t combine points from different contracts to make a single reservation.
-You CAN transfer points between contracts, but you can only do one transfer – in or out – per Use Year per master contract, and that can also result in other complications as well…a little out of scope right now.
+You CAN transfer points between contracts, but you can only do one transfer – in or out – per Use Year per master contract, and that can also result in other complications as well…see below for an explanation of Transferred points.

 I hope that all makes sense at this point – because we’re going to add some more buckets.